 The Division of Energy, Housing and Community Resources will continue to build upon the progress made over the past 5 years to increase the number of affordable and accessible housing units and to contribute to the economic sustainability of communities across the state.
-The Division will continue to support program activities which have proven to be effective while also looking for areas where the efficiency or impact of these programs can be improved.
+The Division will continue to

 Specific areas where the Division of Energy, Housing and Community Resources has made changes have been to increase funding and reduce barriers to the HOME-Tenant Based Rental Assistance (TBRA) program and to restructure the method of distribution of CDBG-Housing grants around a regional model.
-The Division's HOME-TBRA program targets individuals or families who are homeless or at risk of homelessness.
-Clients served by the TBRA program live in non-entitlement areas of the state where it can be difficult to find safe, affordable and accessible housing.
+The Division's HOME-TBRA program targets low-income households.
+Clients served by the TBRA program are assisted in finding safe, affordable, and accessible housing.

-The CDBG-Housing program has completed its fifth round of funding through a regional model of funds disbursement.
+The CDBG-Housing program has completed its tenth round of funding through a regional model of funds disbursement.
 The fair share regional model has improved the Division's CDBG-Housing program through both increasing administrative efficiencies and program impact.
 The regional model increases coordination and control at the local level and helps to ensure that funds are more evenly spread across the entire state.

-As the Division moves into its next round of grants under the regional model it continues to seek input on ways this model can be strengthened and improved.
+As the Division moves into its next round of CDBG-Housing grants under the regional model it continues to seek input on ways this model can be strengthened and improved.
 The Division has provided opportunities for local Housing CDBG-Housing RLF's to return any unencumbered balance and dissolve the CDBG-Housing RLF.
-The Division may continue to pursue strategies to consolidate or dissolve local CDBG-Housing RLF's especially RLF's that have retained available balances over an extended period of time or have not made eligible awards with this balance.
+The Division will implement a new CDBG-Housing Conversion program utilizing grant funds as well as program income generated by local CDBG-Housing RLF's.
+Under the program, authorized under 24 CFR 570.202 (e), local CDBG-Housing RLF's will return all program income to the State.
+The State will award returned funds for eligible conversion projects to UGLG's utilizing these funds.
+All existing as well as future program income generated by local CDBG-Housing RLF's will be returned to the State and awarded for eligible CDBG Housing Conversion projects.
+The Division may continue to pursue strategies to consolidate or dissolve local CDBG-Housing RLF's, especially RLF's that have retained available balances over an extended period of time or have not made eligible awards with this balance.